Carpal Tunnel Syndrome - What Increases Your Risk

 Women between the ages of 40 and 60 have the highest risk.
-Pregnant women near

-fluid.
+the end of their pregnancies often have short-term symptoms.
 Women taking birth control pills, going through menopause, or taking

 estrogen are also thought to be at risk.

-Activities that require repeated motions, especially in awkward positions.
+Hand and wrist movements and activities that require repeated motions, especially in awkward positions.